 The Cape Horticultural Society (CHS): “The Cape Horticultural Society, founded in 1903, was established to encourage, improve and extend the cultivation and decorative arrangement of flowers, shrubs, vegetables and other plants by arranging lectures, exhibitions and other activities.
 It continues to this day, encouraging and improving the knowledge of members in all things horticultural in providing a forum for professional, experienced and amateur gardeners to meet like-minded people who want to share knowledge and learn about gardening and ecology and to promote botanical diversity.”
-Visit their website www.capehorticulturalsociety.co.za for further information of contact the Secretary at email@example.com.
+Visit their website www.capehorticulturalsociety.co.za for further information or contact the Secretary at email@example.com.
 Follow the CHS on Face Book.
 They meet on the FIRST MONDAY of the month.

 The Royal Philatelic Society of Cape Town (RPSCT): “Founded as the ‘Cape Town Philatelic and Exchange Club’ on 3rd May, 1911, we became the ‘Royal’ in August, 1953 and have met at the Cape Town Athenaeum since 1973.”
-Meetings are held at 8pm (exceptionally earlier).
+Meetings are held in the aftternoons.
 The Cape Town Athenaeum hosts the Society’s extensive philatelic library.
 Meetings are open to all interested in philately.

 The Cape Orchid Society (COS): “Founded in 1957, the Cape Orchid Society is the oldest in South Africa and strives to bring together those interested in orchids in order to promote and encourage the culture, preservation, propagation and hybridization of orchids, as well as to educate and provide a base for all other orchid-related activities to its members.”
 Visit their website www.capeorchidsociety.co.za for further information.
 They meet every FOURTH TUESDAY of the month.